 c) Provide official course description from institution catalog

-2) Agree to provide a report at the completion of the program or course work that includes proof of course expense, proof of course completion, findings or outcomes from course work, and benefits of course work to your fire service career or to your fire department.
+3) Agree to provide a report at the completion of the program or course work that includes the recipient reply form, proof of course expense and proof of course completion.

 Scholarship Scoring Guidelines:

-The IAFCF Scholarship Committee will judge each application in terms of: 1) benefits to be derived from the scholarship for the applicant, the applicant’s community and the fire service based on the applicant’s essay; 2) benefits to be derived from the applicant and the fire and emergency medical service that are outside normal fire department staff development training; 3) evidence that the applicant meets all the applicant criteria, has thoroughly completed the application form and submitted all of the necessary supporting documents.
-Preference will be given to those pursuing Bachelors and Associates degrees.
+The IAFCF Scholarship Committee will judge each application in terms of: 1) benefits to be derived from the scholarship for the applicant, the applicant’s community and the fire service based on the applicant’s question answers; 2) benefits to be derived from the applicant and the fire and emergency medical service that are outside normal fire department staff development training; 3) evidence that the applicant meets all the applicant criteria, has thoroughly completed the application form and submitted all of the necessary supporting documents.
+Preference will be given to those pursuing Bachelor's and Associate's degrees and those who have not received an IAFC Foundation scholarship within the last three years.

 The IAFC Foundation does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs or activities, including educational policies, admissions policies, scholarships, and other programs.